encinares16/auto-sendsale-ecpay/README.md

 ![add references](guide/output.png)<br><br>

-Rerun the app if the error in the navigation persists.
+Rerun the app if the error in the navigation persists.<br>
+Properly end the user session by logging out the user before closing the browser or pressing ***CTRL+C*** in the terminal.

+Happy Send Sale! 🎉